wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### Venue + Booking Details
 Date: Saturday 11 November 2017, 8**?**pm
 <a href="http://www.google.co.uk/maps/place/M3+6HU" target="_blank">Venue: Adelphi Court (SPACE?)</a>, North George Street, Salford, M3 6HU
-<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from Fri 27 Oct</a>, Pay What You Decide in person on the evening — cash and/or food accepted, all proceeds donated to XXX food bank.
-With a limited capacity, **ALL reservations will be released at 7.45pm on 1 Nov**, please arrive early at Adelphi Court to collect a ticket.
+<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online from Fri 27 Oct</a>, Pay What You Decide in person on the evening: cash and/or food accepted with all proceeds donated to <a href="http://URL" target="_blank">**?** food bank</a>.
+With a limited capacity, **ALL reservations will be released at 7.45pm on 11 Nov**, please arrive early at Adelphi Court to collect a ticket.
 Box Office Tel: 0161 232 6086 (Word of Warning)

 #### Access Information
 Age advisory **?**+ (parental/guardian discretion).
 With **?** interval, the show lasts approximately **?**.
+Largely promenade, there will be a limited amount of seating available.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 **?**